canada-ca/canada-ca.github.io/_drafts/2017-01-01-blog-strategy.markdown

 - DO refer to our team informally – “the Canada.ca product team at TBS” or something
 - DO write in terms of the team - "we did...", "the team observed..."
 - DO mention line depts. we work with
-- DON’T single out people by name (until we sort out if that’s kosher) - add one point of contact?
+- DON’T single out people by name (until we sort out if that’s kosher)

 ## Images and multimedia
 - DO use images and videos